 SDOC.SDBatch.CreateSDocSync(STRING sessionid, STRING createURL)

-Option 2: As User: This signature allows for time-based workflow, or where you need to specify the invocation run under a specific user id.
+Option 2: As User: This signature allows for time-based workflow, or where you need to specify that the invocation run under a specific user id.
 It leverages JWT Bearer Assertion flow and therefore requires some additional admin setup.
 Click here to read about this setup.

 SDOC.SDBatch.CreateSDocSync(STRING sessionid, STRING username, STRING createURL)